Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 Explore the central points of interest that define Buenaventura's urban landscape and its connection to the sea.

-The city's main landmarks provide a glimpse into its history as a port and its community spirit.
+The city's main landmarks provide a glimpse into its history as a trading port and its community spirit.

 Always be aware of your surroundings and personal belongings, especially in public spaces.